 Generally, we seek to sell, exchange or otherwise dispose of our properties when we determine such action to be in our best interests.
 Many factors beyond our control affect the real estate market and could affect our ability to sell properties for the price, on the terms or within the time frame that we desire.
 These factors include general economic conditions, the availability of financing, interest rates, supply and demand, and tax considerations.
 Because real estate investments are relatively illiquid, we have a limited ability to vary our portfolio in response to changes in economic or other conditions.
-Therefore, our inability to sell properties at the time and on the terms we want could reduce our cash flow and limit our ability to make distributions to our stockholders.
+Therefore, our inability to sell properties at the time and on the terms we want could reduce our cash flow, affect our ability to service or reduce our debt obligations, and limit our ability to make distributions to our stockholders.